For 55 years, Paraquad has worked tirelessly to promote inclusion for people with disabilities in St. Louis and around the world.

 2018

-Paraquad opens Bloom Café, a social enterprise restaurant that serves a fresh take on casual dining while helping people with disabilities grow their independence through a unique job training program.
+• Paraquad opened Bloom Café, a social enterprise restaurant that helped people with disabilities grow their independence through its unique job training program.

 2020

-The Health and Wellness Center received a generous gift from the family of Stephen Orthwein in his honor.
-This gift has been critical in transforming the Health and Wellness Center from a solid local resource to a state-of-the-art regional destination that provides transformative exercise options to promote independence and life-long wellness for people with disabilities.
+• The Stephen A. Orthwein family made a generous contribution to Paraquad’s Health and Wellness Center.
+This memorial gift grew the center from a solid local resource to a state-of-the-art regional destination providing transformative exercise options to promote independence and life-long wellness for people with disabilities.

 About Max Starkloff